MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/map-entity-fields.md

 ## How this works

-When you map table fields for a 1:N table relationship certain items of data from the primary table record will be copied into the new related table form to set default values that people can edit before saving.
+When you map table columns for a 1:N table relationship certain items of data from the primary table record will be copied into the new related table form to set default values that people can edit before saving.

 > [!NOTE]